 Students in an accelerated degree program must fulfill all university requirements for the master's degree.
 For policies governing all graduate degrees, see AP.6 Graduate Policies.

-Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions.
-For information specific to the accelerated MA in Middle East and Islamic studies, see Application Requirements and Deadlines.
+Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions Polices and Bachelor's/Accelerated Master's Degree policies.
+For information specific to the accelerated MA in global affairs, see Application Requirements and Deadlines on the departmental website.

 Code | Title | Credits |